 To break that down, it is important to note that insider threat has preconceived ideas attached to them.
 When picturing an insider threat, we often think of a malicious, disgruntled employee who plots to rip off the company.
 Mike Judge’s Office Space might be one of the most famous examples of this in pop culture.
 In the third act of the movie, two scorned IT employees find out they are fired.
 As a result, they decide to infect their company’s accounting system with a computer virus that will slowly siphon money into their own personal accounts.

 An image like this sticks in our heads because it is rebellious and it is exciting.
-But the truth is that there are three main categories of an insider threat.
+But in reality, an insider threat is a lot more sinister.
+There are three main categories of an insider threat.

 An accidental insider threat is a data breach that is caused by general ignorance.
 This could be that an employee does not have a clear understanding of best cybersecurity practices.
 Perhaps some intern opened a phishing email.
 Maybe a new employee clicked on some sketchy link.
 Accidental threats are often the result of loose policy and poor employee training,